xhente/omv-regen/README.md

 * **Considerations for systems using SD cards (Raspberry Pi and similar devices)**
    * During the system regeneration process, omv-regen performs **intensive read and write operations**.
    * On devices that use flash storage (such as SD or eMMC cards), this process can cause **significant wear** and shorten the lifespan of the storage medium.
+   * Systems with 2GB of RAM may experience instability, especially when applying multiple configuration changes or restarting services, as using swap increases the risk of failure and additional wear on the SD card.
    * Recommendations:
       * Whenever possible, perform the regeneration on a USB-connected SSD.
-      * If you use an SD card, choose a high-quality one.
-      * Avoid running multiple regenerations on the same card.
+      * If you use an SD card, choose a high-quality one and avoid running multiple regenerations on the same card.
+      * Consider using models with 4GB of RAM or more for greater stability.

 * **Support:**
    * For questions or issues, visit the official OpenMediaVault forum.